What does FOSS in It’s FOSS mean? What is FOSS?

 People often wrongly think that FOSS or Open Source software cannot have a price tag.
 This is not correct.

-Most Free and Open Source Software are available free of cost because of a number of reasons:
+Most Free and Open Source Software are available free of cost because of several reasons:

 - Some projects are contributed by a number of volunteers for free.
 So, the main developer(s) find it unethical to charge for something that has been contributed freely by so many people.

-- Some projects are supported and/or developed by bigger corporate or non-profit organizations who employ developers to work on their open source projects.
+- Some projects are supported and/or developed by bigger corporate or non-profit organizations that employ developers to work on their open source projects.

 - Some developers create open source projects as hobby or out of their passion for contributing to the world with their code.
-Things like number of downloads, contributions and words of appreciations matter more than money for them.
+Things like the number of downloads, contributions, and words of appreciation matter more than money for them.

 To avoid the emphasis on ‘free’ some people use the term FLOSS.
 FLOSS stands for Free and Libre Open Source Software.
-The world libre (meaning freedom) is different than gartuit/gratis (free of cost).
+The world libre (freedom) is different from gratuit/gratis (free of cost).

 Free as in free speech, not free as in free beer.